katzwebservices/Gravity-Forms-iContact/readme.md

 ## Changelog ##

+### 1.3 ###
+* Tested with Gravity Forms 1.7
+* Added: Now fully supports sandbox mode (<a href="http://wordpress.org/support/topic/broken-sandbox-mode-support" rel="nofollow">as requested</a>)
+* Fixed: <a href="http://wordpress.org/support/topic/checkbox-fields-arent-mapping-to-icontact" rel="nofollow">Issue</a> with checkboxes not submitting values
+* Improved: If list names have public names, they're added to the iContact name instead of replacing it (<a href="http://wordpress.org/support/topic/list-names" rel="nofollow">as requested</a>)

 ### 1.2.1 ###
 *** Improved Custom Field support:** now sorts alphabetically, no longer has limit on number of custom fields.
 * Fixed PHP warning `array_diff() ... on line 37`